 Bangalore is the capital of the state of Karnataka in southern India and the third largest city in the country.
 India’s fastest-growing city has become the world’s most important start-up location alongside Silicon Valley.
 Thousands of domestic and foreign high-tech companies such as Amazon, Siemens and IBM have settled in Bangalore.
 With its extensive parks, gardens, avenues and lakes, Bangalore is often referred to as the “garden city of India”.
 I spent a day in Bangalore and was pleasantly surprised by the city.
 Compared to other major Indian cities, I found Bangalore to be very relaxed and clean.
 I could easily explore the city without feeling overwhelmed by the crowds.
 In addition, the city has some great attractions to offer and the city center can easily be explored on foot.
-If you want to see all the major attractions in Bangalore in one day, I recommend the following itinerary:
+Check out the perfect itinerary for one day in Bangalore.

 Starting point is St Marks Road, one of the city’s most popular shopping streets.
 Walk past the lovely St Mark’s Cathedral until you reach the popular Cubbon Park.
 In the 121-acre Bangalore oasis, you can find more than a hundred different tree and plant species.
 The park also houses the beautiful Karnataka High Court building.
 Directly opposite, you can admire one of the city’s most popular attractions, Vidhana Soudha.
 The four-storey building serves as a parliament and secretariat and was built entirely of granite in a Dravidian style.
 (Duration: 2 hours)